Hydrodynamical Evolution of Black-Hole Binaries Embedded in AGN Discs: III. The Effects of Viscosity: Summary

-Our key findings are as follows: \begin{enumerate} \item Viscosity smooths the shocks excited by the binary components, makes the CSDs moderately less massive, boosts the accretion rates (see Eq. \ref{eq:mdot_scaling}), increases the total torques on the binaries, and makes them generally more difficult to be hardened (see Figs. \ref{fig:snap_runII_qth1} and \ref{fig:runII_trends_alpha}). \item In the main numerical survey with the fiducial sink radius, all prograde binaries expand when $\alpha=0.1$, whereas their inviscid counterparts contract when $\gamma>1$ and only expand when the EOS is isothermal (consistent with our findings in \citetalias{Li2022b}). \item Our case studies on retrograde and eccentric binaries in viscous discs produce results expected from our findings in \citetalias{Li2022}.
+Our key findings are as follows: \begin{enumerate} \item Viscosity smooths the shocks excited by the binary components (see Fig. \ref{fig:snap_runII_qth1}), makes the CSDs moderately less massive, boosts the accretion rates (see Eq. \ref{eq:mdot_scaling}), increases the total torques on the binaries, and makes them generally \rlr{easier to be hardened, especially at high viscosities} (see Fig. \ref{fig:runII_trends_alpha}). \item In the main numerical survey with the fiducial sink radius, all prograde binaries \rlr{contract (except the isothermal cases with $q/h^3=3$).
+The time-averaged binary migration rate $\langle \dot{a}_{\rm b} \rangle / a_{\rm b}$ broadly decreases with $\gamma$ and increases with $q/h^3$, regardless of $\alpha$, consistent with our findings in \citetalias{Li2023}.} \item Our case studies on retrograde and eccentric binaries in viscous discs produce results expected from our findings in \citetalias{Li2022}.
 Specifically, the CSDs do not form around the retrograde binary, and the fast accretion onto the binary results in its rapid orbital decay.
-The prograde eccentric binary also accretes faster and thus receives more positive torques that lead to its orbital expansion, but still with significant eccentricity damping. \item In the numerical survey on the sink radius, we find that both viscosity and a more isothermal-like EOS can substantially reduce the accretion rate dependency on $r_{\rm s}$ (see Fig. \ref{fig:runII_trend_rs}).
+The prograde eccentric binary also accretes faster and thus receives more positive torques that lead to its orbital expansion, but still with significant eccentricity damping. \item \rlr{The spin torques onto the components of prograde binaries with persistent CSDs are in good agreement with expectations from accretors with steady-state CSDs (see Eq. \ref{eq:dotS_i} and Fig. \ref{fig:dot_S_runII_qth3_ga1.1_a0.1}).
+In contrast, the components in retrograde binaries receive negligible spin torques due to the lack of CSDs, indicating that it might be inefficient to align their spins with the disc gas.} \item In the numerical survey on the sink radius, we find that both viscosity and a more isothermal-like EOS can substantially reduce the accretion rate dependency on $r_{\rm s}$ (see Fig. \ref{fig:runII_trend_rs}).
 Such a dependency seems to be only important when $\gamma=1.6$ and $\alpha=0.0$ (i.e., in inviscid flows).
 Moreover, the accretion rate contributed by viscosity barely depends on $r_{\rm s}$, in line with the physical expectation.
 That said, when the EOS is nearly isothermal, a considerable amount of accretion may not be driven by viscosity and the total accretion rate can retain a weak dependence on $r_{\rm s}$. \item We find that it is generally more difficult to harden a binary with a larger accretor size (i.e., the sink radius $r_{\rm s}$) in viscous discs.
 Still, a small sink radius (e.g., $r_{\rm s} = 0.02 a_{\rm b}$) could lead to binary inspiral, especially when the EOS is non-isothermal ($\gamma>1$). \end{enumerate}